-A San Jose Motor Vehicle Accident Attorney Is Here to Answer Your Questions
+Our Auto Accident Attorney in San Jose Is Here to Answer Your Questions

 If you have been injured in a motor vehicle accident, in San Jose or the surrounding area, then you deserve to hold the negligent driver responsible for his or her actions.
-San Jose motor vehicle accident attorney Braid Pezzaglia has developed a list of questions that are commonly asked by accident victims.
+Our auto accident attorney in San Jose has developed a list of questions that are commonly asked by accident victims.
 They include:

 What Should I Do Immediately Following a Motor Vehicle Accident?